 The first part of this is key.
 I bought flannel tights from Simon’s, but I only bought one pair.
 Consequently, they now need to be replaced.
 I know I just need to bite the bullet and buy a bunch; at $30 each, it’s cheaper than buying dress pants, and since they’re flannel, it’s also warmer than buying dress pants.

 2.Buy expensive winter boots.

 I love Calgary.
-It’s an amazing city, and it would be an amazing place to host the 2026 Olympic (*winkwink*nudgenudge* vote yes in the plebiscite).
+It’s an amazing city.
 However, we aren’t great at clearing the streets.
 Whether it’s 30 cm of snow or pure ice, you need expensive winter boots.
 The reason I specify expensive is that you may think you’re getting good winter boots, but if they’re not at least $150, you’re probably not.